wesslen/summer2017-socialmedia/README.md

 * [Ryan Wesslen](http://wesslen.github.io)

 This three part workshop series will cover three major tools for computational social scientist toolkit to analyze social media data.
 In addition to hands-on working materials, each workshop will include 2-3 important research papers and GitHub repositories.
-These workshops will use R and participants are required to bring their own laptops with R and R Studio pre-installed.
-Previous experience with R is required (e.g., setting up working directory, installing/loading packages, read/write flat files like CSV, and basic dataframe manipulation).

 Many of the tools were created by political scientists and therefore most examples will focus on political-related events although they can easily be applied to other social sciences (e.g., geography, communications, management, sociology, public health).